You Fix It Yourself Home

 Conclusion

 I don’t claim to know everything about flooring so I still recommend that you ask some questions at a store that only sells flooring.
 I wouldn’t ask advice at the large home improvement stores.
-The guy that gives you his professional advice might know what he is talking about or he might have just come from the plumbing section where he was restocking plungers.
+The guy that gives you his professional advice might know what he is talking about or he might have just come from the plumbing department where he was restocking plungers.
 It is an expensive project and you want to talk to someone that knows what they are talking about.

 There are a lot of things to consider when deciding which type of flooring to use.
 I hope that I have helped you make an informed decision about what you want to do.
 Let me know how the project goes.